dansmyers/ComputerOrganizationAndArchitecture/Raspberry_Pi_Shopping_Guide.md

 **Kits**

 You can purchase kits that include the Raspberry Pi, power supply, SD card, a case, and a few other peripherals for about $70.
-I did not have good luck with the kits sold by Canakit and I don't recommend them&mdash;among other issues, the SD card was not properly formatted.
+I did not have good luck with the kits sold by Canakit and I don't recommend them&mdash;among other issues, the Pi didn't fit in the case.
 If you choose to purchase a kit, read the reviews before committing.

 **Sensors**

-We will do a little Internet of Things work at the end of the course, using the Raspberry Pi to create a small platform that can create and share data on its environment.
+We will do a little Internet of Things work at the end of the course, using the Raspberry Pi to create a small platform that can collect and share data on its environment.
 This project may require you to purchase a few additional inexpensive sensor components.

 ### Things You Might Want to Buy